Nicholas Goodhart: Carrier developments

 Trials after 1945 by the Royal Navy revealed that the slow throttle response of jet aircraft meant they could not safely use the standard deck landing technique then in use by propeller-driven aircraft.
 Even in peacetime, carrier operations killed 20% of the aircrew.
 Goodhart therefore invented the mirror-sight deck landing system in 1951.
 The device was first introduced in the Royal Navy in 1954 and by the US Navy in 1955.
-It greatly increased the safety when landing on an aircraft carrier.
+Shortly before Dennis Cambell, with Lewis Boddington, invented the angled flight deck.
+The invention of the mirror system and the angled flight deck greatly increased the safety for jet aircraft when landing on an aircraft carrier.
 There was also a saving in arrester gear units and barriers – Ark Royal needed only four wires and one (emergency only) barrier.
 The reduction in weight and the extra space that this conferred enabled more mess-decks to be fitted in, thus reducing congestion in living spaces.
 It was recorded that for US carriers, the landing accident rate fell by 80% from 35 per 10,000 landings in 1954 to 7 per 10,000 landings in 1957.
-The US Navy awarded him the Legion of Merit for his invention and he received an undisclosed sum from the Admiralty.
+The US Navy awarded Goodhart the Legion of Merit for his invention and he received an undisclosed sum from the Admiralty.